ananyan/ananyan.github.io/_posts/2020-05-27-reflectiononyearone.md

 ---

-Although it has been an interesting and great year, it's clear that I still have a lot to learn.
+Although it's been an interesting and overall great year, it's clear that I still have a lot to learn.
 I'll probably look back on this in the future and laugh (or cringe), but for now, back to work!